zhenyangli/online_action/LSTM/README.md

 ### SPARNN
-The repository uses some code from the project [SPARNN](https://github.com/sxjscience/SPARNN) which is a Light-Weighted Spatial Temporal RNN Toolbox based on [Theano](http://deeplearning.net/software/theano/install.html)
+The repository uses some code from the project [SPARNN](https://github.com/sxjscience/SPARNN), which is a Light-Weighted RNN Toolbox based on [Theano](http://deeplearning.net/software/theano/install.html)

 ### Requirements